Skip to content

 Clueso is the proof that the internal agents are load-bearing: an incident-response agent that “runs in a Modal VM using the Claude Agent SDK as a harness,” “pulls error logs, writes queries, steps through our monorepo,” and “now debugs more than 78% of incidents on the first pass” — keeping “a progress document modeled after a researcher’s logbook” for long investigations and cutting support response times “almost 50%” (Clueso).
 The monorepo itself was reshaped for agents: 100+ nested AGENTS.md files, a .agents/roles/ directory of six sub-agent roles (incl. a verifier and a standards-enforcer), and a skills directory — after which “token usage increased 5x per developer in three months” and “commit velocity increased 2.5x” (monorepo).

-Engineers are “Members of Technical Staff,” comp banded $100K–$300K + equity, in-person in Flatiron, NYC, 5 days a week (Ashby MTS).
-Third-party trackers peg headcount near ~80; the board lists 30 open roles, heavily GTM and “Deployed Intelligence,” with a compact technical core (Ashby).
+Engineers are “Members of Technical Staff,” comp banded $100K–$300K + equity, in-person in Flatiron NYC, 5 days a week (Ashby MTS); third-party trackers peg headcount near ~80 (Ashby).

 Co-founder / CEOMatt HarpeSeries B